RocketChat/Rocket.Chat.Java.SDK/LIVECHATDOC.md

 - Some methods are required to be called after receiving callbacks from other methods.
 Example : login or register can only be called after connect callback.
 - Priority decides which must methods should be called before other methods.
-- For room object,it can be given as follow.
+- For room object, it can be given as follow. </br>
-1. login
+I. Login </br>
-2. subscribeLiveChatRoom if agent is not connected before else getAgentData (after receiving callback from login)
+II.
+For the first login use subscribeLiveChatRoom (agent assignment will be returned in callback, it will remain constant afterwards) else getAgentData (after receiving callback from login) </br>
-3. subscribeRoom,subscribeTyping (after receiving callback from step 2)
-4. Any other method
+III.
+Any other Method </br>

 1. login